techidaily/site-games-able/source/_posts/conquer-crashes-and-freezes-restoring-epics-launcher-function.md

 ![Run Epic Games Launcher as Admin](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/run-epic-games-launcher-as-admin.jpg)

- If this method gets Epic Games Launcher to operate smoothly, you can configure it to[always run as an administrator on Windows](https://www.makeuseof.com/tag/ways-to-run-a-program-as-administrator-in-windows/) .
+ If this method gets Epic Games Launcher to operate smoothly, you can configure it to [always run as an administrator on Windows](https://www.makeuseof.com/tag/ways-to-run-a-program-as-administrator-in-windows/) .

 ## 3\.
 Check the Epic Games Server Status

  Issues with Epic Games servers can also cause its launcher to misbehave on your Windows PC.
-You should[check Epic Games server status](https://status.epicgames.com/) to ensure they are operating smoothly.
+You should [check Epic Games server status](https://status.epicgames.com/) to ensure they are operating smoothly.

  If there’s an issue with the servers, you have no option but to wait for the company to resolve the problem on its end.
 Following that, you should be able to use Epic Games Launcher as before.